-Libraries have received 31% of the grant funding, parks 29%, sports and civic facilities 19%, regional facilities (Pittsburgh Zoo & PPG Aquarium, Phipps Conservatory & Botanical Gardens, National Aviary) 10%, arts and culture 10%, and transportation (less than one percent).
+Libraries have received 31% of the grant funding, parks 29%, sports and civic facilities 19%, arts and culture 10%, regional facilities (Pittsburgh Zoo & PPG Aquarium, Phipps Conservatory & Botanical Gardens, National Aviary) 9%, and transit (less than one percent).
 Overall, 60% of District funds have gone to places that are free to the public.

 The hallmark of district grants is unrestricted operating funds.
 RAD operating grants to assets can be used for all of the basics, like staff, utilities and maintenance.
 Since 1995, the District has also awarded $56.5 million in capital grants for projects like accessibility, critical infrastructure and equipment.
 RAD funds also have made possible special collaborations among assets that have contributed to budget savings and audience development.

 The funding program is diverse and has included nearly 150 different assets located throughout the county.
 Demographic reports show that users of regional assets come from all over the county and region.

 See a full listing of RAD grants since 1995.

 By many standards - programs, materials, leveraged financing, attendance, circulation - libraries are in significantly better condition today than in 1994.
 Because of cooperation between RAD, the Allegheny County Library Association, and the Carnegie Library of Pittsburgh, a patron, remarkably, needs only one library card to use in any library in Allegheny County.
 Geographical and virtual boundaries are now non-existent when it comes to library services.
 Since RAD, support for libraries county-wide has increased by 70%, exceeding the growth in sales tax revenue during that time.

 - By the end of 2017, libraries will have received nearly $560 million in District funds.